Hagman died at a Dallas hospital of complications from cancer, said the statement posted on Hagman's official web site early Saturday.

 He reprised the role for TNT's reboot of the series "Dallas" in June 2012.
 Hagman filmed appearances for the show's second season, which is set to air in January.
 (Like CNN, TNT is a division of Time Warner and Turner Broadcasting.)

-It was a role he clearly reveled, even developing a trademark laugh for the character.
+It was a role in which he clearly reveled, even developing a trademark laugh for the character.
 At one point, Hagman made up fake $100 bills emblazoned with his face and the words "In Hagman We Trust" to hand out to fans.

 In one of his final interviews on CNN, Hagman appeared alongside original "Dallas" cast members Linda Gray (Sue Ellen) and Patrick Duffy (Bobby) on "Piers Morgan Tonight."